what is a coltriever?

 The pups cannot be handled until they are at least 6 weeks old.
 This is when their immune systems become a little more robust and their personalities begin to emerge.
 Before that time you can watch from a distance, interacting with us and with each other, and meet the parents, you just can't handle them.

 We take photos at birth and at 2-3 weeks when eyes are opened and post them.
 These are group shots.
-At four weeks old, we will have each of the puppies identified with a collar.
-At 5 weeks the puppies' personalities just begin to emerge.
+By about four weeks old, we post individual photos.
+At 5 weeks the puppies' personalities begin to emerge.
 Just like people, puppies have temperaments that vary.
 There is a process we go through to match the right puppy to their new owner.
 We want to make sure there is a great fit.
 This is why simply picking by color preference is not something we do.
 The picking process order is determined by your position on the waiting list, as explained above.